Class 6 Math Solutions WBBSE Chapter 14 Concept Of Line Segment Ray And Point

 Solution:

-Let’s identify and write the four line segments which are named in the picture (2) SP, PQ, QR, and SR.
+Let’s identify and write the four line segments that are named in the picture (2) SP, PQ, QR, and SR.

 Solution:

-- SP, PQ are two pairs of intersecting line segments at P as intersecting point.
+- SP and PQ are two pairs of intersecting line segments at P as intersecting points.

-- SP, SR are two pairs of intersecting line segments at S as an intersecting point.
+- SP and SR are two pairs of intersecting line segments at S as an intersecting point.

-- SR, QR are two pairs of intersecting line segments at R as an intersecting point.
+- SR and QR are two pairs of intersecting line segments at R as an intersecting point.

-- QR, PQ are two pairs of intersecting line segments at Q as an intersecting point.
+- QR, and PQ are two pairs of intersecting line segments at Q as an intersecting point.

 Question 4.
-In picture (2), let’s find two pairs of parallel line segments on a plane which are already named in the figure.
+In the picture (2), let’s find two pairs of parallel line segments on a plane that are already named in the figure.

 Solution: